AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calendars/calendar-reports-overview.md

 ## Create your own calendars

-Workfront automatically creates a default personal calendar when:
+[!UICONTROL Workfront] automatically creates a default personal calendar when:

-* A newly created user who has no access to any other [!UICONTROL calendar]s visits the calendar report page for the first time\
+* A newly created user who has no access to any other calendars visits the calendar report page for the first time\
    OR
 * A user manually deletes all calendars and has no access to any other calendars